vinlin24/rr-test-suite/README.md

 ### (4) Generate Random Test Cases!

 Instead of keyboard mashing to create your own test cases, you can use my [generate.py](generate.py) script to generate random but valid lists of arrival and burst times.
-They are outputted in the [same format at to_solver](#1-convert-input-file-to-input-lists):
+They are outputted in the [same format as to_solver](#1-convert-input-file-to-input-lists):

 ```console
 $ ./generate.py